 Your Dentist is your Partner in Oral Health Care

-Of course the best treatment is prevention through regular dental care, good diet, and oral hygiene.
+Of course, the best treatment is prevention through regular dental care, a good diet, and oral hygiene.
 Fatal dental infections, while rare, can and do happen, so never delay seeking treatment early around your mouth and face.